ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

     - Scarce resources
     - Failing
     - The Hackers Mindset
+        - A hackers mindset is a way of using creative solutions to solve problems.
+BEing persistent with the problem is .
+Redefining the problem in how to attack it, think of
+        - How do you hack this website?
     - Cohorts of users
+    - Net retention rate
     - Pricing Discovery
         - Cost Plus
         - Value Based

+   Determining the value of your product to your potential customer
+    - When you value something, you consider it important, worthwhile, something to possess
+    - When people determine the value of your product/service it is in relation to the specific problem you are solving and the characteristics involved with it..in other words the WHY?
+Why is it valuable?
+    - Does your product save people time?
+How much time?
+If people value their time, they will value the thing that protects and saves their time.
+    - Time: Value - ratio - if you save me 1x time here, and I have the potential to generate 5x revenue by saving my time to do something that accomplishes Y, I value that
+    - I find that related to the worth of my time plus the amount of potential reward.

+    - Value has a trigger
+    - Value is relative
+    - Value is subjective
+    - Value is time-bound
+    - Value has priority

+    - Example: A bed is valuable.
+Provides comfort while I sleep.

+    Trigger: I need to sleep every night.
+    Sleeping on a nice comfy bed is highly valuable than going to a park.
+    Some people value different things about a mattress
+    Time-bound: The value I put on my current bed is 2-3 yrs until I need to get a new one.
+    Priority.
+I prioritize my sleep, as a result, I highly prioritize buying a valuable bed and de-prioritize other things.

 3) The Company
     - Why build a company?
     - Building Companies are hard